csula-students/cs4660-fall-2017-btmnAmbrosio/notes/introduction.md

 Since not everyone has experience of using Github/Git before, we will go over in class exercise to demonstrate how you should submit your assignment in future.

-The goal of this exercise is to review mainly two concepts (File IO & Object Oriented Programming).
+The goal of this exercise is to review mainly three concepts (File IO, Object Oriented Programming & Test Driven Development).

-You may start reading through the source code folder for some starting point of the project.
+You may start reading through the source code folder `cs4660` for the starting point of the exercise.

+To get the code:

-1. Fork/clone repository
+1. Fork/clone course repository
-2. Code, Commit & pass unit test
+2. Code, pass unit test & commit
 > Note 1: You can run `python -m unittest discover` to check if you passed the provided unit tests right away locally
 > Note 2: DO NOT MODIFY ANY EXISTING TEST CODES

 3. Pull request & review comments